 And inside places are also generally very clean.
 You can sit on the ground in most places.
 I think this is a good sign.
-There are many countries I have been where I would not sit on the floor in any place.
+There are many countries I have been to where I would not sit on the floor in any place.
 I wish more people in other countries would have the same mentality.
 It does not take a lot of effort to pick up your trash.
 And even if it is not yours, pick it up anyway!

 8. The calm

 This one is related to the other points.
 I like so much living in a tranquil place.

 A lot of the time, the only thing I can hear is the birds and the cowbells.
 Calm is awesome.
 I wish it would be even quieter since I live relatively close to the main road.
 But quiet and calm are fantastic.
 It is probably only achieved in small villages.
 But I feel that Switzerland, in general, is quiet and calm.
 You can find many places where you can rest.
 It is peaceful and more healthy to live in a quiet area.
 It will also ease your stress.
 And I sleep much better in the calm of Switzerland than in most places.

 9. The safety

 I feel safe in Switzerland.
 There was never a time when I did not feel safe in Switzerland.
 I am not going to say that Switzerland does not have any crime.
 There are crimes, of course, especially in some big cities and even more so in some places in these cities.
 There are some parts of some cities where I do not like to go.